Hinterhuber Veronica

 Career History:

-Since April 2020: Researcher of ERC project DiverseNile, LMU Munich
+April 2020 to February 2022: Researcher of ERC project DiverseNile, LMU Munich

-Since July 2018: Research Associate (Prof. Dr. Julia Budka, Institute for Egyptology and Coptology, Ludwig-Maximilians-University Munich
+December 2017 – Nov.
+2019: Research Associate (Prof. Dr. Julia Budka, Institute for Egyptology and Coptology, Ludwig-Maximilians-University Munich)

 July 2014 – December 2016: Project Member at the »Friedrich W. Hinkel Archive Digitization Project«, Friedrich W. Hinkel Research Centre, GermanArchaeological Institute, Headquarters, Berlin